RedHatProductSecurity/osidb/krb5_auth/README.md

 # Kerberos authentication

-In order for kerberos authentication to work properly, you may need to chango your existing `krb5.conf` so that the `dns_canonicalize_hostname` setting is set to either `fallback` which is a mostly harmless change since it behaves as both `true` and `false`, so it shouldn't impact any other kerberos-enabled services.
+In order for kerberos authentication to work properly, you may need to change your existing `krb5.conf` so that the `dns_canonicalize_hostname` setting is set to `fallback` which is a mostly harmless change since it behaves as both `true` and `false`, so it shouldn't impact any other kerberos-enabled services.
 If your kerberos distribution and/or version does not support the `fallback` value then you may set this to `false`